awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 AWS Config is a web service that performs configuration management of supported AWS resources in your account and delivers log files to you\.
 The recorded information includes the configuration item \(AWS resource\), relationships between configuration items \(AWS resources\), and any configuration changes between resources\.

-Security Hub recommends that you enable AWS Config in all Regions\.
+CIS recommends that you enable AWS Config in all Regions\.
 The AWS configuration item history that AWS Config captures enables security analysis, resource change tracking, and compliance auditing\.

 **Note**
 CIS 2\.5 requires that AWS Config is enabled in all Regions in which you use Security Hub\.